 Dependencies

 In most real-world applications, you'll have nodes that depend on multiple other nodes.
-Depends allows you to define complex dependencies using the Dependencies derive macro.
+Depends allows you to define complex dependencies using Dependencies tuples.

 Here's an example where an operation depends on two numbers and multiplies them: